avafinger/nanopi-m3-ubuntu-base-minimal/README.md

 Ubuntu Base Minimal Image (Xenial Xerus 16.04.3)
 ------------------------------------------------

-This are my annotations on how to build Ubuntu Xenial Base Minimal Image (barebone minimal image) for the Nano Pi M3 (HOWTO).
+These are my annotations on how to build Ubuntu Xenial Base Minimal Image (barebone minimal image) for the Nano Pi M3 (HOWTO).

 |                        |     footprint     |
 |------------------------|-------------------|